As an avid solo female traveler and Norwegian native, I’ve explored my homeland’s stunning landscapes in countless ways over the years.

 The changing light, dramatic landscapes, and wildlife encounters constantly shift the canvas.

-In winter, it is a good idea to bring a tripod for northern lights photography and consider a zoom lens for wildlife spotting.
+In winter, it is a good idea to bring a tripod for Northern Lights photography if you are attempting that, consider a zoom lens for wildlife spotting.

 And remember, sometimes the best moments are those you simply absorb rather than photograph – give yourself permission to put the camera down and just be present in the beauty around you.